 A student may repeat a course only if that course is specifically designated in this catalog as one that can be repeated for credit.
 A student who fails to receive credit (earns a grade of D or F) may repeat the course in order to obtain credit, in which case the grades for both attempts will count in computing the student's overall grade-point average.
 No student will be allowed to repeat a course in order to change a passing grade of C or higher.

-No course that has been applied to any one degree, at any graduate or undergraduate institution, may be applied to any other degree, either directly or by substitution except in approved dual degree programs.
+No course that has been applied to any one degree, at any graduate or undergraduate institution, may be applied to any other degree, either directly or by substitution except in approved dual degree or approved fast track programs.
 The amount of shared credit between degrees in dual degree programs is limited and varies with the total number of hours needed to complete both degrees.
 See Dual Degree Programs in the Advanced Degrees and Requirements section of this Catalog for details.
+Similarly, the amount of credit that can be shared in fast track programs is also limited.
+Details may be found in descriptions provided by participating programs elsewhere in this Catalog.

 Equivalent coursework completed at other institutions of recognized standing may be transferred to a master's degree program after evaluation and approval of the appropriate Committee on Graduate Studies and the Dean of Graduate Studies.
 No more than nine hours of transfer credit will be granted except in the professional master's programs that require more than 36 hours of coursework.
 In such programs, the number of transfer hours is limited to 25 percent of the total program hours.
 This rule does not invalidate written agreements between graduate programs and the Graduate School or agreements that are stated elsewhere in this catalog.
 Transfer credit will be accepted only for organized courses in which the student received a letter grade of B or higher and an official transcript showing the course(s) and grade(s) is required.